feel-covid/.github/README.md

 * **feel-covid-frontend**: Contains the frontend code for feel.co.il.

 * **feel-covid-moh-data-collector**: Contains a telegram bot that samples Israel's MOH and notifies when changes are detected.
 The bot generates a link that points to `feel-covid-publisher` with all the necessary data to populate the form.
+Also contains an API to publish daily datapoints to `feel-covid-backend`.

 * **feel-covid-backend**: Contains the backend code for feel.co.il.